Extrajudicial political persecution, Dec 1969 (11.13)

 NOVOSIBIRSK

-As has already been mentioned in the first issue of the Chronicle for 1968 (///), on the night of 15-16 January 1968 slogans protesting against the trial of Ginzburg, Galanskov and others were painted in indelible red paint on the walls of numerous buildings on the university campus.
+As already mentioned in the first issue of the Chronicle, on the night of 15-16 January 1968 slogans protesting against the trial of Ginzburg, Galanskov and others were painted in indelible red paint on the walls of numerous buildings on the university campus.

 The university authorities were informed that if Gorban, Popov and Meshanin were not expelled from the University, they would be put on trial.